 For some pupils with moderate or severe learning difficulties, mainstream educational provision does not address their individual needs.
 The curriculum for those pupils may need to be personalised to include an emphasis on life skills.
-Members of the SfL team, parents and a multi-agency team of professionals from Care & NHS or other partners, as required, collaboratively write a child's plan for each of these pupils to ensure that their needs are met.
-The SfL department subsequently personalises the curriculum by setting targets through the child's plan or support plan.
-From S3, pupils may elect to follow courses at National 1-3 levels in a wide range of subjects.
-During the last three years of school, there is a greater planning transition that includes emphasis on vocational experiences both locally and further afield, so that the young people feel more empowered to take ownership of future planning.
+Members of the SfL team, parents and a multi-agency team of professionals from Care & Learning, NHS or other partners, as required, collaboratively write a child's plan for each of these pupils to ensure that their needs are met.
+The department subsequently personalises curriculum by setting targets through the child's plan or support plan.
+From \$3, pupils may elect to follow courses at National 1-3 levels in a wide range of subjects.
+In the senior phase, there is a greater emphasis on transition planning that includes vocational experiences both locally and further afield, so that the young people feel more empowered to take ownership of future planning.